 Shop the Look

 From the deep blues of the sea to the emerald greens of rolling meadows and the earthy reds of the ground beneath us, natural colours make us feel calm and connected to the bigger picture.
-Why not set the scene with a forest green dining room paired with our Stafford Velvet Dining Chair upholstered in a spruce colourway and the Lastura Sideboard in a dark and dramatic midnight blue?
+Why not set the scene with a forest green dining room paired with our Stafford Velvet Dining Chair [not on website yet to link] upholstered in a spruce colourway and the Lastura Sideboard in a dark and dramatic midnight blue?
 Contrast with earthier tones in natural wood finishes, antique-gold accents and neutral textiles like floor coverings and curtains.
 The result is a fresh and natural-feeling green dining space infused with natural warmth.

-Incorporate Organic Shapes and Motif
+Incorporate Organic Shapes and Motifs

 Lastly, when you’re thinking of ways to incorporate nature in the absence of being able to get outside, look to organic shapes with fluid lines and curves as well as motifs that take their inspiration from living things or the landscape.
 Ahead of a Sunday roast, we’ve laid the circular Magnus Dining Table with handmade pieces from our collection of Nephele crockery featuring cloud-like forms and scalloped edges.
 Alternatively, our Lastura Sideboard evokes the energy of crashing waves with its white detailing on a squid-ink base.